 Learning in the classroom is important, but learning in the real world is critical.
 The Department of Legal Studies provides students with the opportunity to apply what they have learned in class through interning.

-Internships provide students the chance to learn alongside working professionals in order to make connections and gain experience that will give them an edge when applying for law school and/or applying for jobs.
+Internships provide students the chance to learn alongside working professionals in order to make connections and gain experience that will give them an edge when applying for law school or applying for jobs.

-Elizabeth “Liz” Santiago is a Psychology Major and is also minoring in Legal Studies.
-Liz is assigned to the Domestic Violence & Family Law Litigation Unit.
-She is supervised by UCF Legal Studies Alum, Attorney Tenesia (Connelly) Hall, Class of 1998.
-Tenesia says, “Liz is amazing!
+Elizabeth “Liz” Santiago is a psychology major with a minor in legal studies.
+Liz is assigned to the domestic violence and family law litigation unit, being supervised by legal studies alumna Attorney Tenesia (Connelly) Hall,’98.
+Hall says, “Liz is amazing!
 I only wish that I could have her full-time.
-In addition to being my mentee throughout her internship, Liz will learn more about legal aid, legal services, the practice of law, law office and career management, professionalism, and ethics.”Liz, in her own words: Thank you so much for this incredible opportunity.
-It seems as though every day I go to intern; I leave feeling like the happiest person in the world.
-Mrs. Hall has made my internship experience the best I’ve ever had.
+In addition to being my mentee throughout her internship, Liz will learn more about legal aid, legal services, the practice of law, law office and career management, professionalism, and ethics.”
+Santiago describes her internship as incredible opportunity: “It seems as though every day I go to intern, I leave feeling like the happiest person in the world.”